 We've divided our product range into four groups, depending on how long it typically takes to check a file (more complicated files may take more time).
 Locate the item you have designed and ask us for the price for complete peace of mind.

 THE BRONZE HAND-HOLDING SERVICE

-Approximately 15 minutes of our designer's time, and will typically\ cover file checking of:
+Approximately 15 minutes of our designer's time, and will typically cover file checking of:

-Appointment Cards, Business Cards, Compliment Slips, Continuation Sheets, Document Corners, Letterheads, Notepads, Place mats, Stickers.
+Appointment Cards, Business Cards, Letterheads, Note pads, Stickers.

 THE SILVER HAND-HOLDING SERVICE